The magnificently situated Urquhart Castle, on the banks of Loch Ness, remains an impressive stronghold despite its ruinous state.

 Follow signs for the A82 Fort William, and you then simply follow the A82 southbound, and shortly after the village of Drumnadrochit, you will see the turn-off for Urquhart Castle on your left.

 In normal traffic conditions, your car journey from Fort William to Urquhart Castle should take just over 1 hour.

 Follow signs for A82 Inverness.
 You should then follow the A82 northbound, past Spean Bridge, Laggan Locks, Invergarry, Fort Augustus, Invermoriston, and you will then see the turn-off for Urquhart Castle on your right shortly before the village of Drumnadrochit.

 The closest train station to Urquhart Castle is Inverness.
-You will have to take onward public transport from Inverness to Urquhart Castle, Scottish Citylink currently operate buses from Inverness to Fort William, which stop at Drumnadrochit, however they do not always stop at Urquhart Castle and you should check locally before travelling.
-Trains are operated by Scotrail, and run to Inverness from Edinburgh Waverley, Glasgow Queen Street, Perth, Dundee, Aberdeen, Kyle of Lochalsh, Wick, Thurso and London Kings Cross.
+You will have to take onward public transport from Inverness to Urquhart Castle, Scottish Citylink currently operates buses from Inverness to Fort William, which stop at Drumnadrochit, however, they do not always stop at Urquhart Castle and you should check locally before traveling.
+Trains are operated by ScotRail and run to Inverness from Edinburgh Waverley, Glasgow Queen Street, Perth, Dundee, Aberdeen, Kyle of Lochalsh, Wick, Thurso and London Kings Cross.

 Inverness Airport is 27 miles from Urquhart Castle, with primarily UK domestic flights and a small selection of European connections.

 Aberdeen Airport is 117 miles from Urquhart Castle, with a growing selection of flights throughout the UK and European destinations.

 Dundee Airport is a small airport 152 miles from Urquhart Castle, with a limited selection of domestic UK flights.